borgbackup/borg/docs/quickstart.rst

 When repository encryption is enabled all data is encrypted using 256-bit AES_ encryption and the integrity and authenticity is verified using `HMAC-SHA256`_.

+All data is encrypted before being written to the repository.
+This means that an attacker that manages to compromise the host containing an encrypted archive will not be able to access any of the data.

 |project_name| supports two different methods to derive the AES and HMAC keys.

 Passphrase based encryption
     This method uses a user supplied passphrase to derive the keys using the PBKDF2_ key derivation function.
-This method is convenient to use and secure as long as a *strong* passphrase is used.
+This method is convenient to use since there is no key file to keep track of and secure as long as a *strong* passphrase is used.

     ..
 Note::
         For automated backups the passphrase can be specified using the